 My husband is not a giant fan of ancho peppers in general, but loved these enchiladas, and even labeled this recipe as “a keeper” (his best endorsement.)

-I am bringing my recipe to Thursday Favourite Things #406 with Bev @ Eclectic Red Barn, Marilyn @ Marilyn’s Treats, Katherine @ Katherine’s Corner, Nina @ Vintage Mama’s Cottage, Amber @ Follow the Yellow Brick Home, Theresa @ Shoestring Elegance, Pam @ An Artful Mom and Linda @ Crafts a la Mode.
+I am bringing my recipe to Thursday Favourite Things #455 with Bev @ Eclectic Red Barn, Katherine @ Katherine’s Corner, Nina @ Vintage Mama’s Cottage, Amber @ Follow the Yellow Brick Home, Theresa @ Shoestring Elegance, Pam @ An Artful Mom and Linda @ Crafts a la Mode.
+Special thanks to Bev for featuring my Banana Bread at her party.